 - One possible ending of Dragon Age: Origins reveals that Shale the golem plans to seek a way to become a dwarf again, which she once was, despite her frequently expressed disdain for "soft, squishy" beings.

 - In the first chapter of Dragon Quest IV, Healie the healslime wants to become a human.
 He reasons that since he wants to become human, if he hangs around humans, he'll become one so he joins Ragnar on his quest.
 It actually works and he leaves Ragnar to start his own life after Ragnar joins the hero/heroine in the fifth chapter.

 - A sidequest in Borderlands 2 has you helping out a Loader who wants to become human, but has a rather flawed idea of what that entails.

-- Hinted at in the Mega Man classic series and made obvious in the Mega Man X games.
+- Hinted at in the Mega Man (Classic) series and made obvious in the Mega Man X games.
 Endings to Mega Man games often showed the hero walking home when he could easily teleport.
 This seemed to imply he needed time to contemplate the totality and meaning of his adventure.
-In the ending of the first Mega Man X game, the narration pointed out that X wondered how long he would have to destroy fellow robots before there would be peace.
+In the ending of Mega Man X, the narration pointed out that X wondered how long he would have to destroy fellow robots before there would be peace.
 In Mega Man 7, Mega insists he "is more than just a robot" in what was a minor world of cardboard speech before the roof caved in and Wily escaped.
 Either way, the main characters of Mega Man consistently flirt with sentience.